GilbertKMutai/BlazorBookApp/README.md

 # Run the App
+1. Clone or download the project.
+1. Open the project in your code editor or IDE.
-dotnet build
+1. dotnet build
-dotnet run --project BlazorBookApp.Server
+1. dotnet run --project BlazorBookApp.Server

 App will be available at: https://localhost:7165